olaroos/deepnetnotes/basics.md

 Still I don't understand where the difference between attention and transformers goes.
 Are the Q, K, V part of the attention mechanism or part of the transformer?
 My guess right now is that it is part of the transformer.

-- **Attention**: – [[skymind attention]] [[animated attention]] puts two different sequences at adjacent sides of a matrix.
+- **Attention**: – [[skymind attention]] [[animated attention]] explanation (i)  puts two different sequences at adjacent sides of a matrix.
 This matrix explains the relationship between the parts of the two sequences.
+explanation (ii) RNN with encoder/decoder.
+The decoder is where the attention happens.
+The encoder hidden states are saved and the decoder examines more hidden states than the last one.
+The Decoder scores each hidden state on an "attention" basis.
+Multiplies them by their softmax score and sums them up to => $c_{t}$ the context-vector.
+*global*-attention: all encoder hidden states are processed by the attention-decoder.
+*local*-attention: a subset of the encoder hidden states are processed by the attention-decoder.
 $h_{s}$ – source state
 $c_{t}$ – context vector
 $a_{t}$ – alignment vector
 $\tilde{h_{t}}$ – attentional vector = $tanh(W_{c}[c_{t};h_{t}])$
 these abreviations are taken from the [[paper attention1]] which should be one of the first attention papers with good results exploring different implementations of the attention concept.
-The context-vector seems familiar, but I can't still place the attention concept into one picture in my mind.

-So, attention is a take on encoder/decoder – I would go on to say that the name attention should only be associated with the decoder.
-But the encoder feeds the attention-decoder all, not only the last hidden state.
-The Decoder scores each hidden state on an "attention" basis.
-Multiplies them by their softmax score and sums them up to => $c_{t}$ the context-vector.

 - **Transformers**:
 Avoids recurrence by using attention.
 Allows parallelisation and faster training.